Kejneafout/mudae-harem-downloader/README.md

 ```

 The script will:
-- Convert data from `output.txt` into JSON format and save it to `data.json`,
+- Convert data from both output files into JSON format and save it to `data.json`,
 - Download remote `.png` or `.gif` images and save them in the `images/` directory,
 - Change remote image paths to local image paths in `images/`,
 - Create a `.zip` archive in the `exports/` directory, containing the `data.json` file and `images/` directory,